opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 meta_description: Learn how to integrate Amazon Q Developer CLI with OpenSearch's agentic AI tools via Model Context Protocol (MCP) to extract analytics and insights using natural language queries.
 This guide demonstrates setup, configuration and usage examples for developers and data engineers.
 ---

-## Overview

-As search evolves from text-based inputs to conversational, interactive experiences, the power of Agentic AI is unlocking new ways to connect with systems, applications, and large language models (LLMs).
-Recently, we released a [Model Context Protocol](https://opensearch.org/blog/introducing-mcp-in-opensearch/) (MCP) server for OpenSearch as an open source solution.
-In this blog post, we’ll illustrate how you can integrate the [Amazon Q Developer](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line.html)command line interface (CLI) with OpenSearch’s agentic AI tools via MCP.
-With a step-by-step approach, we’ll demonstrate you how you can extract impactful analytics and insights into your applications using natural language.
+As search evolves from text-based inputs to conversational, interactive experiences, the power of agentic AI is unlocking new ways to connect with systems, applications, and large language models (LLMs).
+Recently, we released a [Model Context Protocol](https://opensearch.org/blog/introducing-mcp-in-opensearch/) (MCP) server for OpenSearch as an open-source solution.
+In this blog post, we'll show you how you can integrate the [Amazon Q Developer](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line.html)command line interface (CLI) with OpenSearch's agentic AI tools using MCP.
+W'll demonstrate step-by-step how you can extract impactful analytics and insights into your applications using natural language.

 Whether you're a developer, data engineer, or solutions architect, this guide will walk you through the transformative potential of AI-powered capabilities in OpenSearch, helping you deliver more intelligent and efficient search experiences.